-- 1. The study programme is based on a study programme profile.
+1. The study programme is based on a study programme profile.
 The exit qualifications of the study programme are described in the study programme profile.
-The study programme profile can be found in appendix or on the portal. - 2.
-The study programme includes the main subjects as mentioned in appendix. - 3.
-The study programme is based on the following principle: non-denominational private education. - 4.
-The study programme does not impose specific occupational requirements.
+The study programme profile can be found on the portal.

+- 2. The study programme includes the main subjects as mentioned in the study programme. - 3.
+The principle of the study programme is mentioned in the Register of Study Programmes - 4.
+The study programme does not impose specific occupational requirements, laid down in the following laws and regulations.